github/rest-api-docs-md/repos/{owner}/{repo}/import/authors/get.md

 This endpoint and the [Map a commit author](https://docs.github.com/rest/migrations/source-imports#map-a-commit-author) endpoint allow you to provide correct Git author information.

+> [!WARNING]
-**Warning:** Due to very low levels of usage and available alternatives, this endpoint is deprecated and will no longer be available from 00:00 UTC on April 12, 2024.
+> **Deprecation notice:** Due to very low levels of usage and available alternatives, this endpoint is deprecated and will no longer be available from 00:00 UTC on April 12, 2024.
 For more details and alternatives, see the [changelog](https://gh.io/source-imports-api-deprecation).